-However, these super release conditions can be waived for fund balances less than $200.
-The main reason for this is that your low balance is likely to be whittled away over by administration fees.
+However, these conditions of release can be waived for fund balances less than $200.
+The main reason for this is that your low balance is likely to be quickly whittled away by administration fees.

-How do you apply for early release of a super fund which has a balance of less than $200?
+How do you apply for early release of a super fund that has a balance of less than $200?

-You can contact your super fund (or the Australian Taxation Office (ATO) if they have your funds).
+You can contact your super fund or the Australian Taxation Office (ATO) if they have your money.
 Your super fund may have transferred your super balance to the ATO in any of the following circumstances:

-- If there has been no activity on your super account for 12 months and they have been unable to contact you.
+- If there has been no activity on your super account for 12 months and your fund has been unable to contact you

 You can check online if the ATO is holding any of your super via your myGov account.